 By Eric Bright

 I cannot remember reading any serious philosophy article or book, either by authors of antiquity or contemporary writers, in which the author engages in a fist-fight.
 I frequently see such fist-fights in some on-line philosophy communities.
 One reason might be because there is usually a monologue in those texts and no opponent’s voice can be heard.
-Yet, Plato’s dialogues do not suggest too much fist-fights between their participants either.
+Yet, Plato’s dialogues do not suggest too many fist-fights between their participants either.

 “It is the mark of an educated mind to be able to entertain a thought without accepting it.” ~Aristotle

 I am going to offer you a few suggestions to improve your skills when building your arguments.
 Many readers, including me, discard anything you wrote/said from the point where they realize you omitted the following items.
 I am going to remind you of this a few times.